exis9/CSVEditorPHP/README.md

 ---

 # Localisation is verrrrrry easy!
+WOW!!

 I prepared all used texts in one place!
 All you need is just modify texts in config.php.
 Currently all texts are written in Japanese, but I also prepared the English versions too in each comment, so please replace them if you prefer English or whatever other languages.